Division Street (Spokane, Washington): Street grid

 Division Street plays a major role in Spokane's street grid and house numbering system, which was established by the Spokane City Council in the early 1890s.

 Ordinance A121, which set the system that Spokane still uses to this day, was passed by Spokane City Council on November 4, 1891.
 The ordinance identified Division Street along with Sprague Avenue, another major arterial in Spokane, as meridians to split the city up into four quadrants, referred to as the Northeast, Southeast, Northwest, and Southwest Divisions in the ordinance's language.

 Division Street establishes the numbering system for roads running in the east—west direction.
 All roads running eastward from Division (in the Northeast and Southeast Divisions) utilize an "E" prefix in their address, with odd numbers running along the north side of those roads and even numbers running along the south side.
 Address numbers start at 1, and increase moving east.
 Roads running westward from Division (in the Northwest and Southwest Divisions) utilize a "W" prefix in their address.
-The numbering in these two western divisions is opposite of their eastern counterparts; odd numbers run along the south side of the road and even numbers along the north side.
+The numbering in these two western divisions is opposite of their eastern counterparts; odd numbers run along the south side of the road and even numbers run along the north side.
 Address numbers start at 1, and increase moving west.

 Division Street's intersection with Sprague Avenue in Downtown Spokane is significant, marking the (0, 0) origin point for house numbering and cardinal direction prefixes for roads throughout the Spokane area.
 Additionally, because Sprague establishes the prefixes and odd—even numbering rules for roads running in the north—south direction, it also divides Division into North Division (where odd numbers run along the west side of the road and even numbers along the east) and South Division (where odd numbers run along the east side of the road and even numbers along the west).